 1) Opt for double or triple window panes

 Use a minimum of double-pane windows and triple-pane where possible.
-Triple-pane glass has three layers that work together to provide better insulation.
-It is more efficient than double-pane glass.
+Triple-pane glass has three layers that work together to provide better insulation and is more efficient than double-pane glass.
 Do not use single-pane windows, especially during winter.
-They may be common, but they are poor at insulating houses.
+Although they may be common, they are poor at insulating houses.

 2) The air gap between panes

 Windows generally have an air gap between two or three panes of glass.
-The air gap provides extra protection by trapping warm air in between and staving off cold drafts.
-This precaution helps insulate your home and lower your heating bills, too.
+This gap provides extra protection by trapping warm air and staving off cold drafts.
+This precaution helps insulate your home and lower your heating bills.

 3) Use glass coating